 Before I was at The Atlantic, I was a media consultant with the UN Refugee Agency’s special projects unit.
 Before that, I was a Dow Jones News Fund digital intern at the Christian Science Monitor, where I wrote about technology and served on the digital design team.
 I was also the story designer and web editor for the Dow Jones News Fund’s “Phantom in Phoenix” multimedia reporting project.

-In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni, which would be a weird sentence if I didn’t go to Tufts.
-I revived and redesigned the then-25-year-old publication, launching its first website and growing its staff from five to 60.
+In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni.
+I revived and redesigned the then-25-year-old publication, launched its first website, and grew its staff from five to 60.
 The group’s official constitution is pretty wild.

 More of my résumé can be seen by looking at my résumé.